makersacademy/takeaway-challenge/README.md

 I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```
 ## Feature Tests

+* Ensure you have a list of dishes with prices
 #### Menu
 ```
 [1] pry(main)> require './lib/menu'